kailash-manasarovar/statement/docs/timeline/2025/july.md

 ## Everything changes

-- I won't realize until August 2026, but this marks the moment that criminal gangs are *officially* replaced by security services.
+- I won't realize until August 2026, but this marks the moment that criminal gangs are *officially* replaced by security services - not even then... way earlier.
 - I do notice something has changed, but it's not clear to me in my drugged (constant invasive-surgery recovery - pain killers was it?) state exactly what or why.
 - In fact, I've been so effectively drugged during this time, I don't realize that the constant agent activity around me since July 2025 is not about law-enforcement bringing down the largest international criminal gang ever known at all.
 - No, it's all about stealing a *superhero's* eggs, and not helping me at all.
 They don't care if I die, and my guess is they're hoping that one of their attempts at murdering me will eventually work.